Most career coaching reviews rank services they've never used. I signed up for every one on this list.

 These were researched but not included in the full comparison: primarily enterprise-only platforms, resume services marketed as coaching, employer-sponsored services with limited individual access, narrowly-scoped interview prep, or services that didn't meet the threshold for independent career coaching comparison.

 If your primary need is resume writing, hire a resume writer.
 Good ones cost $300–$600 and do that job better than any coaching service.
 If you're very early in your career, The Muse will serve you better.
-If your company is paying for coaching and you want leadership development, use BetterUp.
-If you know your direction and want AI-enhanced accountability, Strawberry.me is strong.
+If your company is paying for leadership development, use BetterUp.
+If you know exactly what role you want and just want accountability, Strawberry.me's AI-enhanced model is strong.
 If you want to leverage your LinkedIn presence, LinkedIn Career Services does that one thing well.

-JobTest.org's value is in the diagnostic and strategic layer.
-It's overkill if you know exactly what you need and just need execution help.
+JobTest's value is in the coach — specifically, a coach who diagnoses before they strategize.
+It's overkill if you know exactly what you need and only need execution help.

 You've been passed over for a promotion you expected.
 You were laid off and want to land something better.
 You have the title and feel hollow and need to figure out which direction to exit without destroying your financial situation.
 You know you're in the wrong career but don't know which path uses what you've built.
 You're ready for a significantly larger role and want the right timing and positioning.

-Take the Career Assessment →Natalie Park · Career Strategy Advisor · Spent 12 years hiring career coaches, not using them.
+Yuna Park · Spent 12 years hiring career coaches, not using them.
 Screened hundreds for three corporate talent teams to find the handful worth putting in front of senior leaders.
 Now she asks the same questions on behalf of people spending their own money.